xrdocs/programmability/_tutorials/pyats-series-be-a-model.md

 In the above output, we have a list of interfaces: `GigabitEthernet0/0/0/0` (others are **not** shown for conciseness).
 We are iterating through this list.
 For each interface, we are accessing the `ip_address` value.
 We're then printting the interface `name` and `IP`.

 The `info` attribute of the `Interface` object returns a Python dictionnary.
-We are iterating through this dictionnary items.
-It's return all the `tuples` of `key: values` of this dictionnary.
+We iterate through this dictionnary items.
+It returns all the `tuples` of `key: values` of this dictionnary.

 It might not be useful in a real life use case.
 Goal here is to take a concise example, to show how easy it is to extract values of a CLI output when parsed with pyATS libraries.
 {: .notice--info}